yuroitaki/lighthouse/README.md

 # Lighthouse: Ethereum consensus client

 An open-source Ethereum consensus client, written in Rust and maintained by Sigma Prime.
-P/S: This is a forked repository maintained by Yuro Itaki.
+P/S: This is a forked repository maintained by Yuro Itaki san.

 [![Book Status]][Book Link] [![Chat Badge]][Chat Link]